spiral/docs/database/overview.md

 # Database Abstraction Layer (DBAL)
-Spiral provides simple but yet powerful way to manage connections and operations realated to multiple database sources.
-DBAL mainly focuses on unification between databases rather that trying to get 100% of DBMS specific feature set, however you can always use direct queries to bypass spiral abstractions and talk to database directly.
+Spiral provides a simple but powerful way to manage connections and operations related to multiple database sources.
+The DBAL focuses mainly on unifying databases rather than trying to get 100% of the specific DBMS feature set.
+However, you can always use direct queries to bypass the spiral abstractions and speak directly to the database.
-As this moment Spiral DBAL support MySQL, SQLite, PostgresSQL and SQLServer (Windows) databases.
+At this moment, Spiral DBAL supports MySQL, SQLite, PostgresSQL and SQLServer (Windows) databases.

 ## Principle of Work and Abstractions Overview
-Before jumping to details let's review show list of features DBAL can provide us:
+Before jumping into the details, let's review the list of features DBAL allows us to do:
 * Abstractions for Database, Driver, Table, Column, Index and Foreign Key entities
 * Ability to read Database/Table schemas including columns, indexes, foreign keys
-* Ability to write Database/Table schemas using declarative way (including columns, foreign keys and indexes syncing)
+* Ability to write Database/Table schemas using declarative way (including columns, foreign keys and indices syncing)
-* Query builders for Select, Update, Delete and Insert queries with fluent syntax (we all love it)
+* Query builders for Select, Update, Delete and Insert queries with fluent syntax (you know, everyone loves it)
 * Ability to cache select queries using [StoreInterface] (/components/cache.md)
 * Set of generic communication interfaces (DatabaseInterface, TableInterface, Schema\ColumnInterface and etc)
 * Migrations mechanism

-To better understand component iehahry let's try to describe basic DBAL classes:
+To better understand component hierarchy let's describe the basic DBAL classes:

 Class         | Description
 ---           | ---
-Driver        | Responsible for DBMS specific set of functions and used by Databases to hide implementation specific functionality.
-Represent PDO connection.
+Driver        | Responsible for specific set of DBMS functions and used by Databases to hide specific implementation functionality.
+Represents PDO connection.
-QueryCompiler | Responsible for conversion of set of query parameters (where tokens, table names and etc) into sql to be send into specific Driver.
+QueryCompiler | Responsible for the conversion of any set of query parameters (where tokens, table names, etc) into sql to be sent to a specific Driver.
-Database      | High level abstraction at top of Driver.
-Multiple databases can use same driver but different by table prefix.
-Databases usually linked to real database or logical portion of database (filtered by prefix).
+Database      | High level abstraction at the top of Driver.
+Multiple databases can use same driver but different table prefix.
+Databases are usually linked to real database or logical portion of database (filtered by prefix).
 Table         | Represent table level abstraction with simplified access to SelectQuery associated with such table.
 QueryBuilder  | [QueryBuilder classes] (builders.md) generate set of control tokens for query compilers, this is query level abstraction.
 QueryResult   | Wraps at top of PDOStatements and provides ability to iterate though results.